michalakweb/happytenants/README.md

 ## Release History
 * 0.3.5 beta
+    * replaced all 'any' types
+    * added some addditional localStorage key/values in todoList
     * fixed a few UI bugs
-    * refactor the code to use TypeScript
+    * refactored the code to use TypeScript
     * lists are private now and can be shared
 * 0.3.1 beta
     * setup, style login page